mitranim/wordplay/readme.md

 lowgin (entrance in a low position, possibly to a gyne) © M

-existence of "urination" implies existence of "fecation" © M

 brokefast (morning food you just had) © Yury © Mitranim

 Gearmany (where they make machinery) © M